 For those with high-stress jobs or littles running around the house, it’s essential to take these extra minutes of the day for self-care.
-Some of the most successful and productive people follow morning routines.
-And for those with anxiety and depression, early rituals can help with mental well-being during the day.
-By having something to look forward to—whether it be a calming tonic, meditation, or a cozy pair of slippers—morning routines encourage presence and grounded living.
+Early rituals can help with anxiety and depression but also with general mental well-being throughout the day.
+By having something to look forward to—whether it be a warm beverage, an audio meditation, or a cozy pair of slippers—morning routines encourage presence and grounded living.

-A few things to remember when creating your own mindful morning routine: there is no one way.
+When creating your mindful morning routine, remember that there is no one way.
 And there is no right way.
 Your routine will be specific to you.
 You may try one of the suggestions below and find it’s not for you—that’s okay!
 Everyone is unique, and our bodies and spirits will feel energized differently.

-Also, remember that your routine doesn’t need to look the same each day.
+Also, remember that your routine doesn’t need to look the same each morning.
 You may find yourself craving exercise or fresh air a few times a week.
 On other mornings, you may prefer reading with your kids or spending a few extra moments on skincare.
-Having a handful of rituals that you know ground you.
-Check in with your body.
+Having a handful of rituals you know ground you for when you need them most is helpful.
 Honor your needs and feelings (and your schedule, whichever season of life you’re in now!).
 With that in mind, you can practice the routines that feel best for the day ahead.

 1. Begin With Bedtime

 Your mindful morning starts the night before.
 To prepare and ease into a new day, it’s essential to rest and get quality sleep.
-Avoid alcohol, staying up late, and working from home after dinner hours (unless it’s for creative projects).
-If you like to watch television, do so earlier in the evening as your schedule allows.
-This will make way for spending a few hours to detox from screen time before going to bed.
+Avoid staying up too late or working on your laptop after dinner hours (unless it’s for creative projects).
+If you like to watch television, try and do so earlier in the evening as your schedule allows.
+This will make way for spending a few hours screen-free before going to bed.

-Reading, essential oils, calming teas, nighttime yoga, and meditation podcasts are all excellent tools for quality sleep.
+Reading, essential oils, calming teas, short stretches, and meditation podcasts are all excellent tools for quality sleep.
 This will make it easier to rise in the morning without feeling groggy.
 Practice healthy boundaries with your evening routine to set yourself up for a relaxed and mindful morning.

-If you’d rather keep your phone in reach for emergencies, turn off notifications and change the settings to ‘Do Not Disturb.’
-Here’s how to create a list of contacts who are allowed to call (parents, partner, siblings).
+If you’d rather keep your phone within reach for emergencies, turn off notifications and change the settings to ‘Do Not Disturb.’
+Here’s how to create a list of contacts allowed to call (parents, partners, siblings).

 3. Make Gratitude Your First Thought

 A few years back, Forbes interviewed twelve women leaders about their morning routines.
-One CFO, Leslie Hale, shared that when she wakes up, her first action is to give gratitude in the form of prayer.
+One CFO, Leslie Hale, shared that her first action is to give gratitude through prayer when she wakes up.
 Hale said she likes to express “how thankful [she is] to have woken up that day because someone went to sleep that night and didn’t wake up.”

 Research also shows that gratitude can affect our individual well-being.
 An abstract published by the Counselling Psychology Review claims gratitude benefits us “directly, as a causal agent of well-being; and indirectly, as a means of buffering against negative states and emotions.”

-You can make gratitude your first thought with a few practices, including prayer and meditation apps, which we discuss below.
+You can make gratitude your first thought with a few practices, including prayer and meditation apps (noted below).
 You can also keep a gratitude journal on your nightstand.
-Write down something you are thankful for before going to sleep and then look at it first thing in the morning.
-The School of Life also sells a beautiful card-set with 60 reasons to be grateful.
+Write down something you are thankful for before going to sleep, and then look at it first thing in the morning.
+The School of Life also sells a beautiful card set with 60 reasons to be grateful.

-Once you’re ready to get out of bed, greet your body with a warm embrace.
 Keep a fuzzy robe near your bed alongside warm socks or a cozy pair of slippers.
-Help make getting up in the morning enjoyable even on the coldest and darkest winter days.
-Intentional nightwear and soft pajamas will also prolong a slower and more relaxed routine, even if the quiet lasts only a moment or two (we see you, parents!).
+Make getting up in the morning enjoyable, even on the coldest and darkest winter days.
+Soft pajamas will also prolong a slower and more relaxed routine, even if the quiet lasts only a moment or two (we see you, parents!).